 Report on line 8 the entire gain realized on the sale of QSB stock.
 Complete all columns as indicated.
 Directly below the line on which you reported the gain, enter in column (a) "Section 1202 exclusion" and enter as a loss in column (f) the amount of the allowable exclusion.
-If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-7.
+If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-8; if you excluded 60% of the gain, enter $\frac{1}{2}$ 3 of the exclusion.

 Gain from Form 1099-DIV.
 If you received a Form 1099-DIV with a gain in box 2c, part or all of that gain (which is also included in box 2a) may be eligible for the section 1202 exclusion.
 In column (a) of line 8, enter the name of the corporation whose stock was sold.
 In column (f), enter the amount of your allowable exclusion as a loss.
-If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-7.
+If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-8; if you excluded 60% of the gain, enter 1⁄23 of the exclusion.

 Gain from Form 2439.
 If you received a Form 2439 with a gain in box 1c, part or all of that gain (which is also included in box 1a) may be eligible for the section 1202 exclusion.
 In column (a) of line 8, enter the name of the corporation whose stock was sold.
 In column (f), enter the amount of your allowable exclusion as a loss.
-If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-7.
+If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-8; if you excluded 60% of the gain, enter 1⁄2 of the exclusion.

 Gain from an installment sale of QSB stock.
 If all payments are not received in the year of sale, a sale of QSB stock that is not traded on an established securities market generally is treated as an installment sale and is reported on Form 6252.
 Figure the allowable section 1202 exclusion for the year by multiplying the total amount of the exclusion by a fraction, the numerator of which is the amount of eligible gain to be recognized for the tax year and the denominator of which is the total amount of eligible gain.
 In column (a) of line 8, enter the name of the corporation whose stock was sold.
 In column (f), enter the amount of your allowable exclusion as a loss.
-If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-7.
+If you are completing line 18 of Schedule D, enter as a positive number the amount of your allowable exclusion on line 2 of the 28% Rate Gain Worksheet on page D-8; if you excluded 60% of the gain, enter 3/3 of the exclusion.

 Alternative minimum tax.
-You must enter 7% of your allowable exclusion for the year on line 12 of Form 6251.
+You must enter 7% of your allowable exclusion for the year on line 13 of Form 6251.